harshalranjhani/stashr/README.md

 #### "Configuration file not found"

-Run `credstash init` to create a configuration file.
+Run `stashr init` to create a configuration file.

 #### "Bitwarden CLI not found"